secondbay/portofolio-website-react/README.md

 # 🌐 Portfolio Website

 ## 📌 Description

 This is a personal portfolio website built using React.
 It showcases my profile, skills, projects, and work experience in a clean and modern interface.

-This project also demonstrates my understanding of **CI/CD automation and VPS deployment** using GitHub Actions.
+This project also demonstrates my understanding of modern DevOps practices, including **CI/CD automation, Docker containerization, and VPS deployment using GitHub Actions**.

 ---